learnyou/lysa/contributing.md

 1) [DTSCode's VPS][dtscode-vps]
 2) [transfer.sh][transfer-sh]

-If a commit is made to the `master` branch, Travis pushes the build to `master/` on DTSCode's VPS, where the released builds are stored.
+If a commit is made to the `master` branch, Travis pushes the build to `master/` on [DTSCode's VPS][dtscode-vps], where the released builds are stored.
 The PDF files are named according to the tag of the commit made to the `master` branch.
 If there is no tag, Travis will give an error.

-If a commit is made to any other branches, Travis pushes the build to `$TRAVIS_BRANCH/`.
+If a commit is made to any other branches, Travis pushes the build to `$TRAVIS_BRANCH/` on [DTSCode's VPS][dtscode-vps].
 The PDF files are marked by the Build IDs used internally by Travis.

-All other builds (such as PRs) are uploaded onto `transfer.sh`.
+All other builds (such as PRs) are uploaded onto [transfer.sh][transfer-sh].
 The PDF files are named by the Build IDs mentioned in the previous paragraph.

 Links to the builds are available at the bottom of every build.